 Import Models from Other Software

 Fusion 360 can import a large number of file types from various CAD applications.
 Note that some file types (such as .step and .iges) are easier to work with than others.
-In particular, Fusion 360 CAM is not compatible with .stl files.
+Of note, Fusion 360 CAM is now compatible with .stl files.